UnknownJoe796/kbuild/README.md

 ## Q/A
 - If Gradle's so bad, why does this project use Gradle to build itself still?
     - Because Gradle isn't bad.
 It's actually pretty awesome.
-But that doesn't mean we can do better, and I don't want to be developing something that requires itself to build until we're further along.
+But that doesn't mean we can't do better, and I don't want to be developing something that requires itself to build until we're further along.
 - Isn't this just Kobalt all over again?
     - No.  Read the description again.
 It's a build *library*, not system.
 It has no special scripting definition or anything like that.
 It's just a library.
 Also, the principles described below set the goals of this project apart from the others.
  - Why are you bothering to make this project?